Recovery Residences in Lexington

 Public Input Meeting & Digital Forum Launch

-The Council’s Social Services & Public Safety Committee (SSPS) held a special meeting on Tuesday, August 26, 2025, to hear feedback in person, and announced the launch of this online digital forum.
-If you could not attend, you are invited to share your thoughts in the forum below.
-Your input will help guide the Council as it finalizes its work.
+The Council’s Social Services & Public Safety Committee (SSPS) held a special meeting on Tuesday, August 26, 2025, to hear feedback in person, and announced the launch of an online digital forum to capture feedback from those unable to attend.

 Watch the Public Input Meeting on LexTV!